nimisha243/uber-app/README.md

 # Uber Like Android App
-Building a ride-sharing Android Taxi Clone App like Uber,
+Building a ride-sharing Android Taxi Clone App like Uber

 </p>